muccg/rdrf/docs/workflow.rst

 1. Curator or clinician logs in.
 2. Click "Questionnaire Responses" under "Menu"
 3. Click "Review" under "Process Questionnaire" to approve/reject a questionanaire
-4. User reviews information in the submitted form and clicks approve (or reject):
+4. User reviews information in the submitted form and clicks approve (or reject)
     * If approve is clicked, a new patient will be created in the registry and working group indicated in the form
     * If reject is clicked, no patient record will be created